lacoseismic/nshmp-haz/docs/pages/Model-Files.md

 **source-group.json:** A specialized form of logic tree that describes model branches that are additive and therefore does not include weights.
 Examples from the NSHM for the conterminous U.S.
-NSHM include the Cascadia segmented partial-rupture models and the New Madrid 1500-yr cluster branches.
+NSHM include the Cascadia segmented and partial-rupture models, and the New Madrid 1500-yr cluster branches.
 The branch objects in a source group _may_ include an optional `scale` member that can be used to impose a probability of occurrence or other scaling requred by a NSHM.
 If absent, the `scale` value is one.